Summary

 • Players liked the improved turning, but Snowmo still felt stilted relative to the environment.

-Camera lag removed the camera jitter on rough surfaces.
+Camera lag removed camera jitter on rough surfaces.
 Changing the snowmobile’s roll to match surfaces made movement more stable and the camera more dynamic.

 • Jumps felt a bit anticlimactic for Snowmo, especially since Skier tricks were in.
 As a hero feature of skiing games, jumps needed some work.